 Based on the experience of the last quarter century and on the assumption that terms of trade will not change in the future, new estimates of future growth within the model of Centennial suggest a lower growth path.
 Even so, terms of trade today are well above the levels observed in the last part of last century and early this century.
-Moreover, at present there are no expectations of sharp increases other than of cyclical nature, and the possibility of a rapid convergence to the current advanced countries is less likely than had been expected previously.
+However, at present there are no expectations of sharp increases other than of cyclical nature, and the possibility of a rapid convergence to the current advanced countries is less likely than had been expected previously, based on corrected TFP change.